SabrinaLiu999/CECS550_LinUCB_Dynamic_Alpha/README.md

  ## Operation
   1. Download all files
   2. Open Terminal
-  3. Change the directory to the current folder
+  3. Change the directory to the folder code.py belongs to folder
-  4. Enter the following command: `python code.py` or `python3 code.py`
+  4. Enter the following command: `python code.py`